-Clark College was awarded 64 badges in the 2023 rankings.
-The highest ranked major at the school is health and medical administrative services.
+Clark College was awarded 36 badges in the 2024 rankings.
+The highest ranked major at the school is general administrative assistant and secretarial science.

 Clark College has an open admissions policy, so you should not have much trouble being accepted by the school.
 Still, it is important to fill out the application completely and submit any requested materials, which may include proof that you have a high school diploma or the equivalent.

 The student to faculty ratio at Clark College is an impressive 12 to 1.
 That's quite good when you compare it to the national average of 15 to 1.
 This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Clark College is 99%.
 This is higher than the national average of 47%.

 During the 2017-2018 academic year, there were 7,665 undergraduates at Clark College with 3,997 being full-time and 3,668 being part-time.